You've got questions? We have answers!

 Please complete this Certification of Financial Support (PDF) or submit other supporting documents.
 Students relying on a loan to cover any portion of their expenses must provide documentation of a loan pre-approval before an I-20 can be issued.
 It is recommended that the loan process be completed by July 1st.
 Supporting documents may include (but are not limited to):

 - A bank statement signed by a bank official showing available funds

 - A letter from an employer verifying income

 - Letter of financial support from sponsor program or loan agency

 If you are certain that W&J is the school you will attend if you are admitted, you should consider applying Early Decision.
 You will receive notification shortly after the deadline, provided that you have submitted a complete application and all supporting credentials.
 Early Decision is a binding agreement.
 So if you are accepted to W&J, you must withdraw all of your other applications and enroll at W&J. We recognize every student has unique circumstances that play a factor in their final college decision and desire to go about their college search journey at their own pace.
 We believe you will thrive at W&J, but please choose what’s best for you.

 You do not have to send all your documents together.
 Please note, however, that we will not process an application until it is complete.

-W&J would prefer to receive original documents but understands that this is not always possible.
+We would prefer to receive original documents, but we understand that this is not always possible.
 If you cannot send originals, please have your school counselor or headmaster verify their authenticity with their signature and school stamp/seal (if applicable).
 You may also take them to a Fulbright or EducationUSA office for verification.
 Find an EducationUSA advising center near you.

 Yes, W&J welcomes applications from international transfer students.
 If you have completed at least a semester of courses at university level, you should apply as a transfer student.
 The Registrar will decide which courses will receive credit for transfer.
 Please note that if you have already completed a university degree, you cannot apply for admission to W&J.